-Aspects of SARS-CoV-2 pathogenesis and potential implications for clinical management of patients with COVID-19 and diabetes with severity.
+Aspects of SARS-CoV-2 pathogenesis and potential implications for clinical management of patients with COVID-19 and diabetes

+Patients with COVID-19 commonly show on admission lymphocytopenia, and to a lesser extent thrombocytopenia and leukopenia, which are more prominent among those with severe disease.
+Further, elevated levels of proinflammatory cytokines, including interleukin-6 (IL-6) and C-reactive protein, as well as increased coagulation activity, marked by higher d-dimer concentrations, were also associated with severity.
 In T2DM, besides the marked inflammatory process previously discussed, an imbalance between coagulation and fibrinolysis takes place, with increased levels of clotting factors and relative inhibition of the fibrinolytic system.
 Both insulin resistance and T2DM are associated with endothelial dysfunction, and enhanced platelet aggregation and activation.

 These abnormalities favor the development of a hypercoagulable pro-thrombotic state.
 Additionally, atherosclerosis, vascular inflammation and endothelial dysfunction are also part of the pathogenesis of other chronic conditions, e.g., hypertension and CVDs.
 Animal studies involving SARS-CoV reported that older age was related to defects in T-cell and B-cell function and excess inflammation markers.
-Thus, T2DM alone or in association with older age, hypertension and/or CVDs might contribute to a deficient control of SARS-CoV-2 replication and prolonged more proinflammatory response, potentially leading to poor outcomes.
+Thus, T2DM alone or in association with older age, hypertension and/or CVDs might contribute to a deficient control of SARS-CoV-2 replication and more prolonged proinflammatory response, potentially leading to poor outcomes.